What Is the Career Planning Process?

 Online resources are available to help you with your preliminary information gathering.
 The next step will be to speak with as many people as possible that are involved in work that is of interest to you.
 By interviewing these individuals for information and advice about their work, you will be getting an insider’s perspective about the realities of the field and the recommended preparation for it, including continuing education requirements or graduate study.

-Step 3: Experimentation.
 Internships and part-time jobs are an excellent way to sample a field of interest.
-They provide the opportunity to perform some of the job functions, observe others work, and evaluate the “real world” workplace environment.
+They provide the opportunity to perform some of the job functions, observe other's work, and evaluate the “real world” workplace environment.

 Some individuals observe professionals in various fields for a shorter period of time than an internship.
 These “job shadowing” experiences, or externships, can last from one morning to several weeks and are an excellent way to get a feel for what your responsibilities would be in a given work role.

-Taking on-campus roles related to potential job functions of interest is another way to test out skills areas.
+Taking on-campus roles related to potential job functions of interest is another way to test out your prowess.
 For example, if you are considering a journalism career, you might work for a campus magazine or newspaper.
 If you are interested in finance, you might volunteer for the student credit union.